Jacobkooi/InclinedDroneLander/README.md

 ## Questions

-For any questions or suggestions contact me at jacobkooi92@gmail.com.
+For any questions, errors or suggestions contact me at jacobkooi92@gmail.com.

 ## Citing